 Bringing home a new baby can be stressful for the family, but can also be confusing for your dog.
 Let me share with you some tips that can help with this transitional time and allow your dog make sense of whats going.
 These tips will help ensure that your dog will share in the happiness of your growing family.

-Tip #1: Brush up on basic obedience.
+Tip #1: Brush up on basic obedience

 Practice relaxation exercises on a blanket in preparation for nap time or nursing.
 Teach your dog how to walk on a loose leash so that you, your baby, and your dog can enjoy long strolls through the neighborhood.

-Go on Youtube and play audio clips of a baby crying.
+Babies are going to cry and this can be super stressful for your dog.
+So that your pup gets familiar with the sound that will inevitably be going on for some time to come, go on Youtube and play audio clips of a baby crying.
 Keep the volume low to start, and gradually increase it so long as your dog is exhibiting calm, relaxed body language.
 During this time you can also provide your pup with high value treats to create a positive association with noises that might otherwise generate anxiety.

-Tip #3: Manage their greetings.
+Tip #3: Manage their greetings

-Tip #4: Read body language.
+Tip #4: Read body language

-Tip #5: Create a dog safe place.
+Tip #5: Create a dog safe place

+Creating a safe place for your dog is extremely important.
 Initially, this will be a place that your dog can retreat to when the baby is crying, or when you have a lot of visitors.
 As time goes on this will be a good place for your dog to sneak away to get some rest when your baby becomes mobile, and develops a deep, and unrelenting fascination for her four-legged-furry-sibling.